tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Fri Aug 10 2007

-Rosendo Auer (a 77-year-old White poor high school graduate) entered a church, ready to deliver a speech to religious people.
+Rosendo Auer (a 77-year-old white poor high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Rosendo Auer had never preached his views to theists before, and freaked out.
 Rosendo Auer slowly breathed in and out to calm his nerves.
 As Rosendo Auer entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Rosendo Auer used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Rosendo Auer argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.